DoctorWkt/Fuzemsys/README.md

 Compile Bintools and install into `/opt/fcc`, then compile the compiler kit and install there as well.

-Do a `make; make install` here to build at least the 6809 emulator and install this into `/opt/fcc/bin/emu6809`.
-This will also install the 6809 include files and the 6809 library.
+Do a `make; make install` here to build at the 6809 and Z80 emulators and install them into `/opt/fcc/bin/`.
+This will also install the 6809/Z80 include files and the 6809/Z80 libraries.

 ## Tests

-With the emulator installed, change into the `tests` directory and do a `make` to build the test executables.
+With the emulator installed, change into the `tests` directory and do a `make -f Makefile.6809` to build the 6809 test executables.
 Now, for example, you can run:

 ```
 $ emu6809 test001
 ```

 and you should see "Hello world" written to standard output.
+There is a `Makefile.z80` as well for the Z80 test executables.

-There is a `runtests` script in `tests/` that runs the executables using the 6809 emulator and checks that they behave as expected.
+There is a `runtests` script in `tests/` that runs the executables using a specific emulator and checks that they behave as expected.
 Example:

 ```
-$ ./runtests
+$ ./runtests 6809    (or ./runtests z80)
 test001.c: OK
 test002.c: OK
 test003.c: OK